thoth-nexlesoft/engine-heroku-example/README.md

 cd engine-heroku-example
 ```

-Then edit the `config-template.json` file with the configuration specific to your environment.
+Then edit the `config-template.json` file with the configuration specific to your environment and include your API key.
 Note that `origins.http.overrideRequestHeaders.Host` MUST also be set to the origin hostname so Heroku's virtual hosting system can properly route to the origin.
 If you leave out this override, Engine proxy will end up in a circular connection loop and eventually crash.

 Heroku requires support for runtime configuration of the port that Engine listens on.
 This is exposed to the container via the $PORT environment variable.
-This example includes a template script that allows you to rewrite the config when the container runs in a Heroku (or similar) environment.

-It's also a good practice to set $API_KEY via the environment for security reasons, but you might prefer to hardcode it into this image as well.
+For this reason, it's important to set `portFromEnv` to be "PORT" and to NOT set the `port` variable in your `frontend`.

 ## Deployment
 Next, login to Heroku's container registry: